-The three-century-old Yale campus is a must-see, home to the Yale School of Medicine, Yale College and Yale Law School.
-Founded in 1701, Yale University moved from Saybrook to New Haven in 1716, but is the oldest public university in the United States, founded in 1801 on the road to Old Saybrook.
-The Yale Museum of Natural History, the world's largest collection of Yale artifacts and manuscripts, is part of the Yale Center for the Study of Humanities and Social Sciences (Yale - CUNY Center).
-Yale has moved to New York Haven and is one of the largest public universities in Connecticut with more than 1,000 students.
+The three-century-old Yale campus is a must-see, home to the Yale School of Medicine, Yale College, and Yale Law School.
+Founded in 1701, Yale University moved from Saybrook to New Haven in 1716 and is the oldest public university in the United States.
+The Yale Museum of Natural History, the world's largest collection of Yale artifacts and manuscripts, is part of the Yale Center for the Study of Humanities and Social Sciences.

-New Haven Public Schools include New Haven Middle School, New York Haven High School and Yale-CUNY School of Public Health.
-The city's high quality of life and academic attitudes foster a lively community of students, teachers and staff.
+New Haven Public Schools serve the district, and there are private school options as well.
+The city's high quality of life and academic attitudes foster a lively community of students, teachers, and staff.

 Amtrak will take you to New Haven from Grand Central Terminal, and you can travel to or from New York.
 Airport shuttle service to and from New Haven is available; it can be provided at the airport terminal in New London, New Jersey, or in Hartford.

 A subway connection between New Haven and New York City offers commuters a one-way ride.
 The service offers regular services to and from Boston, Philadelphia, Chicago, New Jersey, and Boston's Penn Station, and it also connects major cities along the Northeast Corridor such as Hartford, St. Paul, Bridgeport, and Providence.
 New Haven itself is served locally by the New Haven Transit Authority, the state's largest public transportation system.